awsdocs/aws-iot-docs/developerguide/connect-and-pub.md

 }
 ```

-For devices not registered as things in the AWS IoT registry, the following policy grants permission to connect to AWS IoT with client ID `client1` and restricts the device to publishing on a clientID\-specific MQTT topic:
+For devices not registered as things in the registry, the following policy grants permission to connect to with client ID `client1` and restricts the device to publishing on a clientID\-specific MQTT topic:

 ```
 {